kanokarob/fortress-of-war-Smithed/README.md

   <summary>Fortress Matrix Behavior</summary>

 ![Fortress Matrix gif](https://i.imgur.com/kyFkWUf.gif)
-- 425 Health
+- 300 Health
 - Immune to fire, explosions, and magic
 - Resistant to projectiles
-- Very Resistant to melee damage
+- Very Resistant to melee damage, but less-so from Fortress of War weapons
 - Periodically tries to damage nearby players with a passive attack
 - Periodically summons Minions, which can be two Blazes, two Wither Skeletons, or a powerful Wither Skeleton.
 As long as these Minions are alive, the Fortress Matrix is invulnerable, indicated by particles
 - While above half health, randomly selects between these attacks: